networkoptix/web_packages/front_end/libs/dialogs/merge/README.md

 ~~1.
 We'll need to convert this to use the CDK instead of the dialog overlay~~

-2. Test error codes.
+~~2.
+Test error codes.
 We want to move from `errorString` to `error` and make sure it's being mapped to the correct error message for both rest and legacy API.
 We'll use `MergeServerErrorCodes` and `MergeRestServerErrorCodes`, which are at the top of `merge.refactor.component.ts`.
-Eg:
+Eg:~~
     ```javascript
     const MergeServerErrorCodes = {
         1: 'noServerFound',